 The risks of errors are reduced

-As a limited company director, you are personally liable for any mistakes made in the preparation of your accounts.
-Using a professional to look after your accounts will minimise the risk of errors being made.
+As a limited company director, you are personally liable for any mistakes made in preparing your accounts.
+Using a professional to look after your accounts will minimise the risk of errors.

 You’re paying for expertise, which could save you money

-The tax savings a qualified accountant could help you realise may well be in excess of the annual fees they charge in return.
-A good accountant will have knowledge of the latest changes in tax legislation and will be able to advise you accordingly.
+The tax savings a qualified accountant could help you realise may well be more than the annual fees they charge in return.
+A good accountant will know about the latest changes in tax legislation and will be able to advise you accordingly.

 For contractors, this will mean being up-to-date on IR35, Off Payroll, and the MSC rules.

-Good tax planning includes how to structure your company’s shares, and how to extract funds from your business in the most tax-efficient manner.
+Good tax planning includes structuring your company’s shares and extracting funds from your business in the most tax-efficient manner.

 Do you really want to deal with HMRC yourself?

 If HMRC has any enquiries into your company’s tax affairs, your accountant will deal with them on your behalf.
-Many people would not relish the chance to have to deal with the tax authorities in person.
+Many would not relish dealing with the tax authorities in person.

 Especially with faith in HMRC service levels at a new low.